Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 * Sphere is blue when the user is detected to be dragging.
 -->

-In this video, you can see a cylinder has been attached to my middle finger, which represents the line segment we've been talking about this whole blog post.
+In this video, you can see a cylinder has been attached to my middle finger, which represents the line segment we've been talking about this whole time.

 On the cylinder, sliding up and down it, is a sphere that represents the projected position of the user's thumb.